triaanxddd/React-Redan-Portfolio/README.md

 # React-Redan-Portfolio
-Redan Portfolio is just a simple design portfolio application, made in React and Vite
+Redan Portfolio is just a simple design company profile application, made in React and Vite